-“Thankfully, Clifton hasn’t been too badly hit by the recession.
-We’re trying to attract people who realise that the product they’re buying from us is actually an integral part of their existence, not a luxury they need to drop when they need to save money.
+“Thankfully, Clifton wasn’t been too badly hit by the recession.
+We try to attract people who realise that the product they’re buying from us is actually an integral part of their existence, not a luxury.

 “The way to retain customers, I believe, is to target the right ones to start with.
 We try to educate people so they realise exercise is primarily a health and fitness thing, rather than simply a way to lose weight.